 Incidences of negative behaviour are dealt with in a fair, respectful and appropriate way, with the key focus on individuals taking responsibility for their behaviour, repairing any harm done, rebuilding and restoring relationships.
 The key principle when dealing with issues is to give all the people involved a chance to have their say and become actively involved in the process.
+All members of staff and the students know that issues will be dealt with fairly with a 'no blame' approach.

-When there has been an incident between two students, key questions will be asked to find out what has happened and how the individuals involved can make things right again, or repair the harm caused.
+When there have been incidences between two students key questions will be asked to find out what has happened and how the individuals involved can make things right again, or repair the harm caused.
 Our aim is not to ask 'Why?' something has happened but to determine what has led up to an issue and resolve it in a positive way.
 Everyone involved in an incident is taken through a restorative dialogue and is therefore supported in coming to understand the harm that has been caused to all parties.